Utopiancapitalist/utopiancapitalist.github.io/_posts/2018-06-23-interview-questions-3.markdown

 #### Walk me through how you would forecast performance

-_A: Forecasting performance takes the following steps:
+_A: Forecasting performance takes the following steps:_
-1. Prepare a three-step financial statement model
-2. Build a revenue forecast model
+_1. Prepare a three-step financial statement model_ _2.
+Build a revenue forecast model_
-3. Forecast the income statement and then the balance sheet
-4. If necessary, forecast the investor funds into the balance sheet
-5. Calculate end results, primarily Return on Investors' Capital and FCF. _
+_3. Forecast the income statement and then the balance sheet_ _4.
+If necessary, forecast the investor funds into the balance sheet_ _5.
+Calculate end results, primarily Return on Investors' Capital and FCF._

 #### T/F: EBT should be used as a driver for calculating the tax rate.